Basket Bag with Closure – Handheld & Shoulder / Krajood Grass / THA 3115109 タイ/カチュー(水草) かごバッグ 留め具付き 手提げ・ショルダー 2種 ルイ版

 Pattani, and Narathiwat.

-This basket is woven from a type of grass called “Krajood” in Thai, which grows naturally around marshy areas.
+This basket is woven from Krajood, a type of grass that grows naturally around marshy areas in Thailand.

 For most people, basket weaving is not a full-time occupation.
-It is usually done in between farming tasks such as rice cultivation, and most weavers belong to the older generation.
+It is often done in between farming work such as rice cultivation, and most of the weavers belong to the older generation.

-Although there are still few young weavers, the value of natural-material products like these is being rediscovered in Thailand, and more young people are beginning to take an interest in basket making.
+Although there are still few young weavers, natural-material products like these are once again gaining appreciation in Thailand, and more young people are beginning to take an interest in them.

 This page introduces two types of Krajood basket bags: a short-handled tote and a longer-handled shoulder style.